LorenzoNiero/DogBreedsApp/README.md

 ## Modularazition
 The app follows an implementation of mudularazition by features:
 - *app* : main module to run app
-- *data* : it contains repository and work manager
+- *data* : it contains 'data' layer such as datasource
-- *common* : classes used
+- *domain* : it contains domain layer such as repository, usecase
-- *database* : contains utilit to mange db, models database and dao;
+- *common* : contains UI models class and utils for general purpose
-- *model* : contains UI models class
+- *database* : contains utils to manage db, models database and dao;
 - *network* : it implements manage network, network models, parse of data,
 - *ui* : it contains app theme and custom view;
-- *feature/list* : implements list dod page (homepage) and owr viewmodel;
+- *feature/list* : implements list dog page (homepage) and owr viewmodel;
 - *feature/detail* : implements detail dog page and owr view model.
 Created to show navigation

 This the graph of dependencies: